beaubranton4/ncaa_d1_baseball_stats/README.md

 5.0 RUNNING MAGE VIA DOCKER IMAGE
     cd ~/ncaa_d1_baseball_stats
     - docker-compose up
-    - Setup Port Forwarding and connect to localhost:6789.
+    - Enable Port Forwarding and connect to localhost:6789.
 You should see the UI for Mage.
 If you don't see anything ensure the Docker image is running on port 6789.
 You may have be having trouble with port forwarding if both are working properly.

 5.1 TRIGGERING MAGE PIPELINES
     - There are two production pipelines in this Mage Project: